The Evolution of Police Long Guns

 Two of the Uzis agents had trained on the helicopter would not go bang (much less rat-tat-tat).
 Their operators transitioned to revolver and got back in the fight.
 According to John Recknor, Secret Service (and later NRA Law Enforcement) firearms instructor, examination of the Uzis after the incident proved that they were in perfect working order.
 The operators had failed to depress the grip safeties far enough to disconnect them.

 Open bolt SMGs are some of the few guns outside of Hollywoood that can actually go off when dropped.
 Accordingly, Uziel Gal incorporated a large, stout grip safety into the design of the SMG that bears his name.
 Unlike, say, an M1911 grip safety, which is almost entirely passive, the Uzi grip safety required significant movement and squeezing pressure on the back of the grip.
 I failed to depress one deeply enough the first time I tried to shoot an Uzi.
-If you look at photos of Israeli soldiers during the 6 Day War, many have used electrical tape to disengage the Uzi grip safety, just to be sure (they were more concerned with not being able to shoot their enemies than they were about shooting their friends by accident).
+If you look at photos of Israeli soldiers during the 6 Day War, many have used electrical tape to disengage the Uzi grip safety, just to be sure (they were more concerned with not being able to shoot their enemies than they were about the SMG going off when dropped).

 A note regarding pinning grip safeties off: as Chris Rock said about OJ knifing his ex-, I don’t condone it, but I can understand it.